 The Financial Ombudsman Service is the UK’s official body in resolving problems with financial services.

-The Financial Services Compensation Scheme (FSCS) is the UK’s deposit guarantee scheme for customers of UK authorised financial services firms.
-The FSCS compensates customers if a firm has stopped trading or does not have enough assets to pay claims made against it.
+The FSCS is the UK’s deposit guarantee scheme for customers of UK authorised financial services firms.
+The FSCS can pay compensation if a building society is not able to meet its financial obligations.

-Gross interest is the amount earned before tax is applied.
+Gross interest is the amount earned before tax is applied..

 Help to Buy: ISA